sthagen/Ciphey-Ciphey/security/threat_model.md

 # Threat Model

-This document outlines the main trust boundaries, assets, and security assumptions for `ciphey`.
+This document outlines all the threats Ciphey may face.

 ## System Overview